Jahsbaby/Bento-grid-FM/README.md

+I've just completed a front-end coding challenge from @frontendmentor! 🎉

+You can see my solution here: https://www.frontendmentor.io/solutions/bento-grid-Tnli1LDzd1

-# Frontend Mentor - Bento grid
+Any suggestions on how I can improve are welcome!# Frontend Mentor - Bento grid

 ![Design preview for the Bento grid coding challenge](./preview.jpg)